AdaGold/trek/README.md

 You will build a single page application that will query data from an api, using AJAX, to display a list or trips and view more information on a specific trip.
 While viewing a specific trip, you can claim your spot by sending data back to the API.

 All of this should be done without ever having to reload the page.
+Meaning, it will be a single page application and will only need one html page (index.html).

 ## The API